Coronavirus: Turkey and Pakistan close borders with Iran | DW | 23.02.2020

 Pakistan closes its border

-Soon after the Turkish announcement, Pakistan said it was closing its border with Iran due to the recent spate of cases in the Middle Eastern country.
+Soon after the Turkish announcement, Pakistan said it was closing its border with Iran.

 "We have closed our border with Iran because of the reports of coronavirus there," said Ayesha Zehri, a senior government official in Pakistan's southwestern Baluchistan's province, which borders Iran.